Everything you've always wanted to know about

 No, and here's why: "free lessons" publicized by large chain dance studios are typically a one-hour carefully-crafted sales pitch after a 10 minute dance lesson.
 There's a very good reason why the big chain studios don't publish their dance class prices; the potential dance student will often be shocked.
 Independent studios like ours will answer all your questions about our very reasonable pricing, dance class atmosphere, etc., directly, without asking you to come in for an hour for the hard sell.

 What about storm cancellations?

-Check your email by about mid-afternoon at the latest; we often post it on Facebook and this website, too, but email is best.
-We will add a dance class to the end of the term if we need to cancel for a storm.
+Check your email by about mid-afternoon at the latest; we will add a dance class to the end of the term if we need to cancel for a storm.

 I'm really busy.
 So just give me one good reason why